Microsoft-Build-2016/CodeLabs-Office/Module3-OfficeAddins/README.md

 	>**NOTE:** A SharePoint App Catalog is a much more "Enterprise" approach for hosting add-ins.
 SharePoint makes it easier to manage add-in permissions and helps with the entire add-in lifecycle and license management.
 Network file shares can be more convenient for developers as was the case in this exercise.
 Regardless of catalog choise, Group Policy can be used to automatically configure Office for the enterprise (ultimately handling this entire task of the exercise).

 <a name="Exercise3"></a>
-### Exercise 3: Connecting to the Microsoft Graph from Add-in ###
+### Exercise 3: Connecting to the Microsoft Graph from the Add-in ###

 Microsoft strategy around Office extensibility has focused on add-ins and APIs.
 So far, this module has focused completely on add-ins.
-In this last exercise you will combine the two by calling into the Microsoft Graph from your add-in.
+In this last exercise, you will combine the two by calling into the Microsoft Graph from your add-in.

 <a name="Ex3Task1"></a>
 #### Task 1 - Registering the Application with Azure AD ####